James Robinson (wide receiver): South Georgia Wildcats

-First stint with Argonauts
+Toronto Argonauts (first stint)

-On September 23, 2007, Robinson signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League, remaining there for the duration of the season.
+On September 23, 2007, Robinson signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League (CFL), remaining there for the duration of the season.

 Kansas City Brigade

-Robinson signed with the Kansas City Brigade of the Arena Football League in 2008, catching two passes for 11 yards and a touchdown while also adding three tackles.
+Robinson signed with the Kansas City Brigade of the AFL in 2008, catching two passes for 11 yards and a touchdown while also adding three tackles.

-Second stint with Argonauts
+Toronto Argonauts (second stint)

 In 2008, Robinson played in 13 games for the Argonauts, catching 25 receptions for 381 yards and 1 touchdown.
 His best performance came in week 4 of the 2008 Toronto Argonauts season when he hauled in 10 catches for 194 yards including scoring a 90-yard touchdown.
 He was released by the team on August 5, 2009, after the Argonauts re-signed P. K. Sam.

 Miami Dolphins

 Robinson was signed by the Miami Dolphins on August 10, 2009.
 He was waived by the Dolphins during final cuts on September 5, but re-signed to the team's practice squad the following day.
 He was released from the practice squad on November 4.